DO WE HAVE TO SIN?

 Those who live according to the sinful nature have their minds set on what that nature desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
 (Romans 8:5)

-If we are living in our sinful nature, not abiding in Christ, we always are thinking about how we can satisfy the appetites, lusts, and passions of our flesh; for our sinful nature resides in the members of our body, according to Paul.
+If we are living in our sinful nature, not abiding in Christ, we always are thinking about how we can satisfy the appetites, lusts, and passions of our flesh, because our sinful nature resides in the members of our body, according to Paul.

 Those who are obeying the law of the Spirit of life are always thinking about the desires of the Spirit.
 They have learned to listen to Jesus at all times, whether at rest, on the job, in church, or on a vacation.
 They always are in an attitude of prayer and listening to the Spirit of God.